-The conversion group has not specifically considered automated conversion, nor any issues relating to ongoing co-production of S-57 and S-101 to support dual fuel operation or legacy S-57 ECDIS although future projects building on this initial guidance document will look at this area.
+The conversion group has not specifically considered automated conversion, nor any issues relating to ongoing co-production of S-57 and S-101 to support Dual Fuel operation or legacy S-57 ECDIS although future projects building on this initial guidance document will look at this area.

-In terms of ongoing data two broad categories of operating model have emerged (with a number of subvariants).
+In terms of ongoing data production two broad categories of operating model have emerged (with a number of sub-variants).

 - Conversion.
 In this model, a data producer produces either S-57 or S-101 data exclusively.
-A postextraction automated process converts data into one or other form.
-So, a data producers produces S-57 and converts to S-101 to support Dual Fuel or produces S-101 and backwards converts data to S-57. - Co-Production.
+A postextraction automated process (possibly combined with manual inputs) converts data into one or other form.
+So, a data producer produces S-57 and converts to S-101 to support Dual Fuel or produces S-101 and backwards converts data to S-57. - 2.
+Co-production.
 In this model a production system uses a superset model (effectively aggregating the S-57 UOC and the S-101 feature catalogue/DCEG) to extract both S-57 and S-101 data from a single production system.